New ideas about multiplication of tensorial distributions: New approach

-It is obvious that all the latter classes contain all the former classes as their subclasses (this is a result of what we called a ``generalization'').
+It is obvious that all the latter classes contain all the former classes as their subclasses, (this is a result of what we called a ``generalization'').

-Note that when we fix $\Gamma^{m}_{E}(M)$ objects in arbitrary chart from $A$, they must be expressed by integrals from multi-index matrix of on every compact set integrable functions.
-In the case of $D'^{m}_{n E}(M)$ subclass it can be required in only one chart, since the transformation properties together with boundedness of Jacobians and inverse Jacobians provide that it must hold in any other chart from $A$.

-The specific subclass of $\Gamma^{m}_{E}(M)$ is ~$\Gamma^{m}_{S}(M)$ which is a subclass of distributions given in any chart from $A$ (being an argument of the given $\Gamma-$ object) by integrals from multi-index matrix of smooth functions (when we express the integrals in the same chart, as the one taken as the argument). ~$\Gamma^{m}_{S (\cup_{n}A'_{n} o)}(M)$ stands again for ~$\Gamma^{m}_{S}(M)$~ objects with domain limited to
+Note that when we fix $\Gamma^{m}_{E}(M)$ objects in arbitrary chart from $\mathcal{A}$, they must be expressed by integrals from multi-index matrix of functions integrable on every compact set.
+In the case of the $D'^{m}_{n E}(M)$ subclass it can be required in only one chart, since the transformation properties together with boundedness of Jacobians and inverse Jacobians, provide that it must hold in any other chart from $\mathcal{A}$.
+The specific subclass of $\Gamma^{m}_{E}(M)$ is ~$\Gamma^{m}_{S}(M)$, which is a subclass of distributions given in any chart from $\mathcal{A}$, (being an argument of the given $\Gamma-$ object), by integrals from multi-index matrix of smooth functions (when we express the integrals in the same chart, as the one taken as the argument). ~$\Gamma^{m}_{S (\cup_{n}\mathcal{\mathcal{\mathcal{\mathcal{S}}}}_{n} o)}(M)$ stands again for ~$\Gamma^{m}_{S}(M)$~ objects with domain limited to

-where $\tilde A_{n}$ is given by the condition $A'_{n}\subset\tilde A_{n}$.
+where $\mathcal{\mathcal{\tilde S}}_{n}$ is given by the condition $\mathcal{\mathcal{\mathcal{\mathcal{S}}}}_{n}\subset\mathcal{\mathcal{\tilde S}}_{n}$.